ishratmina/SE-env-setup/README.md

 	2. Sudo or root privilege.

 Recommended: (optional)
-	1. IDE installed. (like- IntelliJ IDEA)
+	1. IDE installed. (like- IntelliJ IDEA or eclipse)
-	2. Xcode from App store.
+	2. Xcode from App store. (also can be installed via this script)
 	3. Backup of existing Workspace.

 Instructions: